Lauren Milliet: Racing Louisville FC

 Milliet was chosen by Racing Louisville FC in the 2020 NWSL Expansion Draft.
-She has appeared in every Racing match since joining the club, scoring her first goal for the team in a 3–0 win over the Kansas City Current on April 2 in the NWSL Challenge Cup.
+She scored her first goal for the team in a 3–0 win over the Kansas City Current on April 2 in the 2022 NWSL Challenge Cup.
+On September 8, 2022, Racing announced Milliet had signed a new three-year contract through 2025.
+In both 2022 and 2023, Milliet was an NWSL Ironwoman, playing every minute of every game for Louisville.